QUTCC: Quantile Uncertainty Training and Conformal Calibration for Imaging Inverse Problems: Appendix

 \subsection{Additional PDF results}

-We demonstrate various non-Gaussian pixel-wise probability density function (PDF) distributions in Section~\ref{sec:results}.
-This section presents additional PDF analysis results.
-In Fig.~\ref{sup:high_low_pdf}a, we sample high and low intensity pixels from a Gaussian image $\sigma = 0.4$.
-Detailed views of the corresponding pixel-wise PDFs are presented in Fig. ~\ref{sup:high_low_pdf}b for the low-intensity pixel and Fig. ~\ref{sup:high_low_pdf}c for the high-intensity pixel.
-Each pixel analysis displays two distinct PDFs: the blue PDF represents the quantile predictions from the uncalibrated model, while the green PDF represents the conformally calibrated quantiles that provide finite-sample statistical coverage guarantees.
+In this section, we present additional results highlighting \ours's ability to estimate a conditional probability density function.
+In Fig.~\ref{sup:high_low_pdf}a, we show several of the predicted PDFs for image denoising with Gaussian noise with $\sigma = 0.4$.
+Detailed views of the corresponding pixel-wise PDFs are presented in Fig.~\ref{sup:high_low_pdf}b for the low-intensity pixel and Fig.~\ref{sup:high_low_pdf}c for the high-intensity pixel.
+Each graph displays two PDFs: the blue PDF represents the quantile predictions from the uncalibrated model, while the green PDF represents the conformally calibrated quantiles that provide finite-sample statistical coverage guarantees.
 The conformal calibration procedure adjusts the quantile levels to ensure valid coverage properties.
 For instance, while the 25th and 75th percentiles theoretically provide $50\%$ coverage, conformal calibration determines that the 20.7th and 69.2nd percentiles are required to achieve statistically guaranteed $50\%$ coverage for this specific dataset and model.

 Additionally, Fig.~\ref{sup:diff_noise_pdf} illustrates the evolution of the pixel-wise PDF for a fixed pixel coordinate under varying Gaussian noise levels $\sigma \in \{0.1, 0.3, 0.5\}$.
 As the noise standard deviation increases, the PDF widens.
 This widening corresponds to increased epistemic uncertainty in the model's predictions, as higher noise levels reduce the information content available for accurate pixel intensity estimation.
 This then directly widens prediction intervals to maintain the desired coverage guarantees.